IIHIHIKII/ZenIP-private/ZenIP-000.md

 Additional Editors may be selected by consensus among the current Editors.
-Our goal is to get benevolent organizations, institutions, or individuals that demonstrate a willingness and capacity to significantly contribute to the ZenIP process as Editors.
-New Editors must be confirmed unanimously by all existing Editors. **[ROB] Just a note that non-profits and unis have their own agency issues and agendas that might not be aligned with other stakeholders. e.g. there's no objective criteria to weigh a potentially opposing decision to mod consensus in a way that promotes business from one that promotes base science.
-I'd keep this general to orgs that show a commitment to improving the ecosystem.
-That captures unis, non-profits, for-profits, or even lone contributors who go way above and beyond.**
+Our goal is to get benevolent organizations, institutions, or individuals that demonstrate a willingness and capacity to significantly contribute to the ZenIP process involved as Editors.
+New Editors must be confirmed unanimously by all existing Editors.

-Removing an Editor must similarly be agreed upon unanimously by all Editors except the Editor in question.
+Removing an Editor must similarly be agreed upon unanimously by all Editors except for the Editor in question.

 ### ZenIP Editor Responsibilities and Workflow

-The ZenIP Editors subscribe to the [Horizen - ZenIP Discussion](https://forum.horizen.global) as well as the ZenIP git repository.
+The ZenIP Editors subscribe to the [Horizen - ZenIP Discussions](#discussion-tool) as well as the ZenIP git repository.

 For each new ZenIP that comes in an Editor confirms the following: